open-ce/open-ce/doc/README.open_ce_build.md

   --test_labels TEST_LABELS
-                        Comma delimited list of labels indicating what tests to run. (default: ) --docker_build_env_vars DOCKER_BUILD_ENV_VARS
+                        Comma delimited list of labels indicating what tests to run. (default: ) --docker_build_args DOCKER_BUILD_ARGS
-                        Comma separated environment variables that are to be passed to the docker build. (default: None)
+                        Docker build arguments like environment variables to be set in the container or cpus or gpus to be used such as "--build-arg ENV1=test1 --cpuset-cpus 0,1".
+                        (default: )
 ==============================================================================
 ```